Indonesia men's national ice hockey team

 The Indonesian national ice hockey team (Tim nasional hoki es Indonesia) is the national men's ice hockey team of Indonesia and has been an associate member of the International Ice Hockey Federation (IIHF).
-Indonesia has not qualified to any Olympic Games, but played in two World Championships tournaments.
+Indonesia has not qualified to any Olympic Games, but played in three World Championships tournaments.
 The team is currently ranked 58th in the IIHF World Ranking and 20th in Asian Ranking.

 History

 The national team's first ever ice hockey match was a 10–0 loss on 19 January 2017 to Jakarta Dragons at the Bintaro Jaya Xchange Ice Skating Rink in Bintaro, Tangerang.
 Many of the Indonesian national team's players that partook in the match came from the Batavia Demons, a team that won the 2016 City Cup international ice hockey tournament (B Division invitational with some import players from Taiwan) which occurred in Singapore.

 Indonesia debuted in the international tournament at the 2017 Asian Winter Games in Sapporo, Japan.
 Their first tournament match was supposed to be against Iran, but their opposition was disqualified due to eligibility issues.
 Iran still played their scheduled match against Indonesia on 17 February 2017, resulting a 10–3 win for the former.
 However, the game was considered as an exhibition game and its results had no bearing in the standings of the tournament.